Know the Facts about Nestlé Waters in Florida

 Bottled water is essential in times of natural disaster or other emergencies.

 We work on an ongoing basis with relief partners, such as Americares, American Red Cross, Feeding America, and Gleaning for the World to help deliver water where and when it’s needed.
-In 2018, we donated more than 2.2 million bottles of water to help those affected by Hurricanes Florence and Michael and other natural disasters.
+In Florida in the past three years we have donated more than four million bottles of water to those impacted by hurricanes.